-4. Compliance with Best Practice
+4 Compliance with Best Practice

-- 4.1 The IJB complies with the CIPFA Statement on "The Role of the Chief Financial Officer in Local Government 2010".
-The IJB's Chief Officer Finance and Resources has overall responsibility for the Partnership's financial arrangements and is professionally qualified and suitably experienced to lead the IJB's finance function and to direct finance staff. - 4.2 The Partnership complies with the requirements of the CIPFA Statement on "The Role of the Head of Internal Audit in Public Organisations 2010".
+4.1 The IJB complies with the CIPFA Statement on "The Role of the Chief Financial Officer in Local Government 2010".
+The IJB's Chief Officer, Finance and Resources has overall responsibility for the Partnership's financial arrangements and is professionally qualified and suitably experienced to lead the IJB's finance function and to direct finance staff.

+- 4.2 The Partnership complies with the requirements of the CIPFA Statement on "The Role of the Head of Internal Audit in Public Organisations 2010".
 The IJB's appointed Chief Internal Auditor has responsibility for the Partnership's internal audit function and is professionally qualified and suitably experienced to lead and direct internal audit staff.
-The Internal Audit service generally operates in accordance with the CIPFA "Public Sector Internal Audit Standards 2013". - 4.3 The IJB's Finance and Audit Committee operates in accordance with CIPFA's Audit Committee Principles in Local Authorities in Scotland and Audit Committees: Practical Guidance for Local Authorities
+The Internal Audit conforms with the requirements of the CIPFA "Public Sector Internal Audit Standards 2013". - 4.3 The IJB's Finance and Audit Committee operates in accordance with CIPFA's Audit Committee Principles in Local Authorities in Scotland and Audit Committees: Practical Guidance for Local Authorities.

-5. Review of Effectiveness
+5 Review of Adequacy and Effectiveness

 - 5.1 The IJB has responsibility for conducting at least annually, a review of effectiveness of the system of internal control and the quality of data used throughout the organisation.
-The review is informed by the work of the Senior Management Team (who have responsibility for the development and maintenance of the internal control framework environment), the work of the Internal Auditors and the Chief Internal Auditor's annual report, and reports from External Auditors and other review agencies and inspectorates. - a.
-The review of the IJB's governance framework is supported by processes within Glasgow City Council and NHS Greater Glasgow and Clyde.
+The review is informed by the work of the Senior Management Team (who have responsibility for the development and maintenance of the internal control framework environment), the work of the Internal Auditors and the Chief Internal Auditor's annual report, and reports from External Auditors and other review agencies and inspectorates. - 5.2 The review of the IJB's governance framework is supported by a process within Glasgow City Council and NHS Greater Glasgow and Clyde.
 Within Glasgow City Council a self-assessment governance questionnaire and certificate of assurance is completed by all Service Directors on an annual basis.
 The responses to these are considered as part of the review of the Council's governance framework.
-A similar process is in operation within NHS Greater Glasgow and Clyde where Service Managers were provided with a "Selfassessment Checklist" to complete and return as evidence of review of key areas of the internal control framework.
-The Senior Management Team then considered the completed evaluations and provided a Certificate of Assurance for their services. - b.
-In addition, the review of the effectiveness of the governance arrangements and systems of internal control within the Health Board and Local Authority partners places reliance upon the individual bodies' management assurances in relation to the soundness of their systems of internal control.
+A similar process is in operation within NHS Greater Glasgow and Clyde where Service Managers were provided with a "Self assessment Checklist" to complete and return as evidence of review of key areas of the internal control framework.
+The Senior Management Team then considered the completed evaluations and provided a Certificate of Assurance for their services.